Lonsdale, Knoxville, Tennessee: Lonsdale Park

 Lonsdale Park is located in the center of the neighborhood, sharing the central block with the elementary school.
 Louisiana Avenue, Connecticut Avenue, Burnside Street, and Stonewall street define this central block.
 Third Creek runs through the middle of the park, while it used to have water year round and supported an ecosystem, the creek bed usually only has water when it rains.
 There are two play areas in the park and a walking loop.
 There are two basketball courts and large pavilion with permanent picnic tables and charcoal grills.
 There are also large grassy areas that are great for kids to community members to set up soccer games!

 Urban Farming / Urban Gardening

 Lonsdale has the highest concentration of urban farming and urban gardening in Knoxville.
 With many immigrants from farming backgrounds, it is common to see front yards full of corn and beans.
 The neighborhood also has multiple community gardens.

 Lonsdale International Food and Crafts Market

 From April - October, on the second Saturday of each month, you can find a culturally rich and delicious open air market under the pavilion in Lonsdale Park.
 Neighborhood residents come together and share aspects of their cultures by selling food and crafts.
-Cultures from all over the globe are represented such as Guatemala, Iraq, Honduras, and Mexico.
+Cultures as diverse as those of Guatemala, Iraq, Honduras, and Mexico are represented.